 There was an all day talent show at The Range today.
 It is an outdoor area in Slab City that has the worst beat up looking couches I have ever seen in my life that I sat on anyway.
 The talent show started at noon with a few people in the daytime to hundreds of people there this evening.
 There were bands, solo singers, poetry readers and comedians.
 Lots of talented and not so talented people.
 I danced a lot (as usual) and met a lot of interesting people.
 There were a lot of people there that live out of their vehicles (rubber tramps like me) and that live outside sleeping on the ground (leather tramps).
 Most of the leather tramps were pretty drunk or high on drugs.
 I was talking to one of the leather tramps and he seemed pretty normal until he told me he just bought 200 hits of acid.
-I am so glad that I can have fun without getting drunk or high.

 I am still in Slab City, California.
 I will probably be here until the end of February.
 There was a windstorm here today.
 My van was rockin like crazy.
 Our campmates were walking around with scarves around their nose and mouth and wearing goggles because of all of the sand blowing around.
 For dinner tonight we cooked baked potatoes in tin foil in the campfire and had a baked potato bar of toppings.
 After dinner one of our campmates did a poi fire show where she spinned fire on rope.
 I am always being entertained out here.